-Below are some examples of questions you could selectively ask (Routine enquiry questions will be on your service paperwork):
+Below are some examples of questions you could selectively ask (routine enquiry questions will be on your service paperwork):

 - How are you doing at the moment?
-Are there any issues you would like to discuss with me? - Make observations on presentation and body language....
-I've noticed...you have an injury, you appear in pain when sitting, you seem anxious, you look upset...your phone goes off a lot...is it always like that? - Follow up with an appropriate comment depending on the answer.... you don't look fine, what happened, do you want to talk about it, has this happened before?
+Are there any issues you would like to discuss with me? - Make observations on presentation and body language...
+I've noticed...
+You have an injury, you appear in pain when sitting, you seem anxious, you look upset...your phone goes off a lot...is it always like that? - Follow up with an appropriate comment depending on the answer...
+You don't look fine, what happened, do you want to talk about it, has this happened before?
 Do you feel safe at home?
-Does anyone use words to hurt you? - If there's anything you would like to talk about any time I'm always here to support you. - How can I support you?
-What do you need from me? - Ensure resources are available in the toilets and in public spaces if you need to use the toilet whilst you're here...have you seen all the leaflets we have, feel free to have a look...
+Does anyone use words to hurt you? - If there's anything you would like to talk about any time, I'm always here to support you. - How can I support you?
+What do you need from me? - Ask if they have any suicidal thoughts talking about suicide and self-harm doesn't increase the risk of someone making a suicide attempt or harming themselves.
+Listen to them and offer to support them in seeking help.
+There are many places where they can get confidential advice and support (Please see below and suicide prevention, self-harm and suicide bereavement resource pack on the intranet).
+Get medical help: If someone is at immediate risk (if they have made plans or harmed themselves), get immediate medical help or call 999. - Ensure resources are available in the toilets and in public spaces if you need to use the toilet whilst you're here...
+Have you seen all the leaflets we have?
+Feel free to have a look...